radiolise/radiolise-home/BUILD.md

 Start a new terminal session as "root" or make sure that you use "sudo" with every single command.

-## 1. Ensure that everything is up-to-date:
+## 1. Ensure that everything is up-to-date

     apt-get update
     apt-get upgrade

-## 2. Install Apache 2, PHP, the Apache 2 PHP module, Git, MPD and MPC:
+## 2. Install Apache 2, PHP, the Apache 2 PHP module, Git, MPD and MPC

     apt-get install apache2 php libapache2-mod-php git mpd mpc